Deploy a migration infrastructure

 Contoso wants to get started with a couple of policies:

-- It wants a policy to ensure that resources can only be deployed in the EUS2 and CUS regions.
+- It wants a policy to ensure that resources can be deployed in the EUS2 and CUS regions only.

 - It wants to limit VM SKUs to approved SKUs only.
 The intention is to ensure that expensive VM SKUs aren't used.